-sediment physical properties measurements was undertaken.
-The presence of chert, particularly in the pre-Quaternary sedimentary sequences, resulted in low recovery.
-Analysis of downhole logging data will provide the information necessary to fill in recovery gaps, refine the placement of lithostratigraphic boundaries, and enable interpretation of sedimentary facies, composition, and structure within missing intervals.
-Check-shot surveys conducted at five sites will facilitate correlation of the drilled strata to the regional grid of high-resolution seismic data.
+Downhole logging data were collected at eight of nine sites drilled during Leg 182.
+To complement these data, an extensive program of sediment physical properties measurements was undertaken.
+Both datasets will provide detailed information for intersite correlation, characterization of lithostratigraphic boundaries, and core-log correlation.
+The presence of chert, particularly in the post-Pleistocene sequences sedimentary section, resulted in low recovery.
+Downhole logging data will provide the information necessary to fill in recovery gaps, refine the placement of lithostratigraphic boundaries, and enable interpretation of sedimentary facies, composition, and structure within missing intervals.
+Checkshot surveys conducted at five sites will facilitate correlation of the drilled strata to the regional grid of high-resolution seismic data to formulate and refine models of temperate-water carbonate sedimentation and view the influence of eustatic sea-level variations on this sedimentation.